snur206/reading-notes/401/class4notes.md

 ## Java OO Tutorial

 Everything is an object, my laptop is an object, my desk is an object.
 In software, objects are similar to real-world objects.
 Like real-world objects and Java Objects both have state and behavior.
 For example, dogs state would be name, color, breed, and hungry, the behavior barking, fetching, wagging tail.
-In Java
+In Java, object stores their state in fields, and they are variables in some programming languages and exposes its behavior through methods functions in some programming languages.

 ## Java Classes